Listen to one of our scientific editorial team members read this article.

-Hopefully this list reminded you to treat even everyday chemicals with a little caution.
-Stay tuned for our next post: Even More Bad Chemicals!
+Hopefully, this list reminded you to treat even everyday chemicals with a little caution.
+Read our follow-up post on even more bad chemicals in the lab!

-National Institute for Occupational Safety and Health Education and Information Division.
+- National Institute for Occupational Safety and Health Education and Information Division.
 Sodium hydroxide.
 NIOSH Pocket Guide to Chemical Hazards.
-2011.
-Available at: http://www.cdc.gov/niosh/npg/npgd0565.html
+Available at: https://www.cdc.gov/niosh/npg/npgd0565.html (Accessed: 20 October 2021)

 - Sigma-Aldrich.
 Material Safety Data Sheet: Acetonitrile.
 Available at: http://www.sigmaaldrich.com/catalog/product/sial/271004?lang=en®ion=US (Accessed: 20 October 2021)